equalframework/equal-doc/docs/howtos-and-examples/basic-webapp.md

 ```

+This will create two posts when we initialize our application.

 ## 4. Create views
 **(Estimated time : 10 minutes)**

-In the `packages/blog/views`, create three new files:
+In the `packages/blog/views`, we create three new files:

 Tree structure is now:
 ```